theochem/horton/doc/user_integration_grids.rst

 molecular volumes.
 If you are not familiar with this concept, then first read Becke's paper: [becke1988_multicenter]_

-In a nutshell a Becke-Lebedev grid works as follows.
-Say, one is intersted in computing the integral of :math:`f(\mathbf{r})` over a molecular volume.
+In a nutshell, a Becke-Lebedev grid works as follows.
+Say, one is interested in computing the integral of :math:`f(\mathbf{r})` over a molecular volume.
 In practice, the integrand is often derived from the density and thus also contains sharp spikes close to the atomic nuclei because.
 In order to integrate all these